JacobMrox/Resident-Evil-3-Classic-Rebirth-HD-Mod-Loader/README.md

 * TeamX - for their crazy good HD mod
 * Mister/Gh0st - for debugging bio3hd.asi and letting me know that it uses fopen instead of CreateFileA (Winapi)
 * CAPCOM - for making my favorite video game series of all time
-* Kauhiro Aoyam - for directing the best game ever
+* Kazuhiro Aoyama - for directing the best game ever
 * Yasuhisa Kawamura - for writing this amazing plot
 * Everyone else from the Resident Evil community and modding community